handylibs/vietnamese-teachers/content/post/getting-started/index.md

 ---
-title: Welcome to Vietnamese Teachers
+title: Teaching stories
 subtitle: Learn Vietnamese 1 student - 1 tutor for all levels
 date: 2020-12-13T00:00:00.000Z
-summary: I started teaching Vietnamese 5 years ago and with my accumulated experience, I start this academy with the desire to introduce to foreigners the Vietnamese language and Vietnamese culture.
+summary: >-
+  Cô ơi, I started learning Vietnamese from zero, how should I start learning Vietnamese?

+  This is the question I get the most from students.
+In fact, many students are quite confused, on the one hand, they want to learn to communicate in Vietnamese, on the other hand, they have many difficulties when learning Vietnamese pronunciation.
 draft: false
 featured: false
 authors: